-Officer Wellness, Community Healing and Resiliency
+Community Healing and Resiliency

 All forms of violence, personal and community, have robbed America’s neighborhoods of a sense of connection, safety and well-being.
 In communities throughout the United States establishing positive relationships and long-term trust between police and community members is paramount to improving public safety, curbing crime, and facilitating collective healing and resiliency.

-The Newtown tragedy placed into sharp focus the impact that these crises have on police, other first responders, and the communities they serve.
-The Justice Education Center serves on the Officer Wellness Committee of the Connecticut Police Chief’s Association.
-The Committee is creating a multi-year strategic plan to promote and support the emotional and physical wellness of Connecticut police officers and their families.
+The Sandy Hook tragedy placed into sharp focus the impact that these crises have on families, police, other first responders, and the communities they serve.

-The goal of the Committee is to create strategies to create and enhance positive police and community connections and to offer a range of wellness and resiliency interventions for police officers, community members and their families.
+The goal of the Committee is to create strategies to create and enhance positive police and community connections and to offer a range of wellness and resiliency interventions for community members and their families.

 Working Group on Police and Community Healing